For Massage Therapists

-As a massage practitioner, you have a wealth of information about massage and self-care techniques people can use to relieve stress.
-Share these tips with your audience by writing...more
+As a massage practitioner, you have a wealth of information about your favorite massage and self-care techniques people can use to relieve stress.
+Share these tips with your...more

 Yes, your work is centered around human touch and interaction and, now more than ever, diversifying your income streams can make the difference between thriving or having to close down shop.
 No longer can those of us in the service industry put all our eggs in one basket.